 Cook Together

 Involving children in meal preparation can help them feel more comfortable with healthy foods.
-So yes, involve them in every step of meal prep: from grocery shopping – where you can ask their opinion on which vegetables to pick – to preparing the meal itself, assigning small tasks based on their age.
-And if time and space allow, why not
+So yes to involvement at every stage of the process: from the grocery shop, where we can ask for their opinion on which vegetables to put on the table, to the preparation of the meal itself, assigning small tasks based on their age.
+And then, if time and space allow, why not set up a small vegetable garden to tend together?
+A couple of pots for growing strawberries or cherry tomatoes will be all it takes — and a wonderful incentive to enjoy them together at the table!

 No Pressure